Muhannad-Alrashed/Device-Mate/README.md

 # Website Application
-A React.js, Node.js, MySQL App for Chat and File Transfer
+A Web app for chat and file transfer built using React.js, Node.js, and MySQL.